 How to A/B test

 The elements you choose to test will depend on the campaign at hand.
-Here are a few examples of what you could test:
+Here are a few ideas of what you could test:

 - CTA button (text, colour, position)